kiwisfavmascara/Assignment_1/README.md

 ## Processing: a result is not an understanding

+I designed a skill that the laptop camera can spot the user's posture and alert when the posture is unhealthy.
 Those Processing demos worked.
-I typed what I wanted in plain English, code came back, I pressed run, and most of the time I got roughly the visual I had in mind.
+I typed what I wanted in plain language, code came back, I pressed run, and most of the time I got roughly the visual I had in mind.
 By any practical test, the AI had done the job.